 What later became Harry S. Truman’s Little White House was built in 1890 and used as headquarters for naval command during World War II.

 But from 1946, spread out over 11 visits, the building functioned as winter office for the president.
 In total, Truman spent 175 days of his presidency at the Florida White House.

-From Key West, he could work and unwind in a warm and relaxing setting far from the hustle and bustle in Washington DC.
+From Key West, he could work and unwind in a warm and relaxing setting far from the hustle and bustle of Washington DC.

 When you visit today, the Florida White House looks just like it did during the Truman era.
 Truman’s piano and working desk are only two of the many remarkable artifacts in the historic house.